-Recently, Steve and I decided that we wanted more clarity about our destiny.
+Recently, Steve and I decided we wanted more clarity about our destiny.
 So, we scheduled time to develop our strategic plan.
 Our phones, text and email were shut down.
-We spent the entire weekend defining our future.
+We devoted the entire weekend to clarifying our future.

 Define Your Future

 After our year in review, we defined our future.
 Our strategic plan focused on four highly important areas in our life.
 Then each area had three specific subcategories.